Vietnam.vn - Nền tảng quảng bá Việt Nam

 Is there still lotus oranges this Tet?

-For many years, the people of Ban Sen island commune (Van Don) have been proud to own a precious orange variety called Sen orange.
-Sen oranges have only one harvest a year, on the occasion of the Lunar New Year, so they are very convenient for consumption.
+For many years, the people of Ban Sen island commune (Van Don) have always been proud to own a precious orange variety called Sen orange.
+Sen orange has only one harvest a year on the occasion of Lunar New Year, so it is very convenient for consumption.
 Every farmer who grows the tree is looking forward to the sweet harvest season.
-However, due to the consequences of storm No. 3 ( Yagi ), the fruit fell all over the hills before it was ready to be picked.
+However, due to the consequences of storm No. 3 ( Yagi ), the fruit has not yet reached the harvest season and has fallen all over the hills.

 Gold on stone